-Sharks have roamed our oceans since before the time of dinosaurs, but their long reign at the top of the ocean food chain may be ending.
-The onset of industrial fishing over the past 60 years has drastically depleted their populations.
-Of the shark and ray species assessed by scientists for the International Union for Conservation of Nature (IUCN), nearly 50 percent are threatened or near-threatened with extinction.
+Of the shark and ray species assessed by the International Union for Conservation of Nature (IUCN), nearly 50 percent are threatened or near-threatened with extinction.

-Pew has identified the present moment as a critical time to reverse the global decline of shark populations.
-We work internationally to influence the fishing nations and treaty organizations that regulate high seas fisheries.
-In addition, we work with nations whose waters still have diverse populations of sharks to declare shark sanctuaries and to advocate for international shark conservation.
+To reverse the decline of sharks and rays, Pew works internationally to influence fishing nations and the treaty organizations that regulate high seas fisheries and trade in endangered species.
+We also work with governments to designate sanctuaries in waters that still have diverse populations of sharks and to advocate regionally and internationally for shark conservation.